Outgoing NYC Transit President Andy Byford has no intention of coasting prior to his resignation becoming effective on Feb. 21.

 “The important thing to remember is this is a draft plan.”

 The Metropolitan Transportation Authority has been working formally on the redesign of bus routes in Queens — many of which have not been changed in 40 years or more — since last April.
 But the recommendations released last month in a 434-page proposal have come under fire from riders and elected official alike.
-The MTA also has set up a series of public meetings and workshops far in excess of the seven originally planned [see separate story in some editions or online at qchron.com].
+The MTA also has set up a series of public meetings and workshops far in excess of the seven originally planned.

-Byford reiterated with confidence that Fast Forward, the $51.5 billion capital program to modernize subway and bus service, will be continued.
+Byford also said with confidence that Fast Forward, the $51.5 billion capital program to modernize subway and bus service will be continued.

 The plan calls for renovating run-down stations and make more than 70 subway stations handicapped accessible in the first five years, including 11 in Queens.